 The fact is that quality management is an ongoing process that requires participation from the entire team, including subcontractors.
 Their roles and responsibilities should be clearly defined so they know what is expected.
 Here are some examples:

-Quality Manager and QA Department
+Quality Manager and Quality Assurance Department

 - Design, implement, and oversee quality management and improvement processes